Sonic the Hedgehog (IDW Publishing): Publication history

 On July 21, 2017, IDW Publishing announced a deal with Sega of America to produce a new series of Sonic comics after the cancellation of the Sonic the Hedgehog comic series by Archie Comics after a 24-year run.
-The new series began with a four-week long event where the first four issues were released each week in April 2018, followed by a monthly release of subsequent issues starting in May 2018.
+The new series began with a four-week-long event where the first four issues were released each week in April 2018, followed by a monthly release of subsequent issues starting in May 2018.
 Archie Sonic writer Ian Flynn was later confirmed to return as the series' lead writer, alongside artist Tyson Hesse.
 In an interview with Game Informer, Flynn established that IDW's Sonic continuity is separate from Archie's.

-During New York Comic Con 2017, Ian Flynn confirmed that characters old and new would be featured in the series, hinting that characters from the games and the original comics might possibly return.
+During the 2017 New York Comic Con, Ian Flynn confirmed that both old and new characters would be featured in the series, hinting that characters from the games and the original comics might possibly return.
 In January 2018, IDW revealed that Tracy Yardley, who originally worked on Archie's Sonic the Hedgehog comics, would be one of the pencillers for the IDW series.

 On April 14, 2020, it was announced that Evan Stanley, one of the series' artists, would be writing for the series.

-On June 28, 2020, two original characters from the series, Tangle the Lemur and Whisper the Wolf, were announced to appear in the Sonic mobile game Sonic Forces: Speed Battle as part of its events, with them doing so next month.
-Surge the Tenrec would also join Speed Battle on November 21, 2023.
-Merchandise, including a plush toy, of the former two have been released also.
-Tangle was also briefly mentioned in the 2022 Sonic game Sonic Frontiers.
-It is confirmed by the Lore Manager Chris Hernandez that the comics are canon to the games.
+In June 2023, Lore Manager Chris Hernandez confirmed that the comics are canon to the games.

 In November 2023, Sonic editor David Mariotte announced that the series would be taking a hiatus in 2024 until the miniseries Sonic the Hedgehog: Fang the Hunter is concluded.

 On July 3, 2024, a crossover between the Sonic comics and an unknown third-party franchise was announced to be in the works, with more details to be revealed in the coming months.
 During the Sonic Central broadcast on September 24, 2024, it was announced that the Sonic franchise would cross over with the DC Universe in a 5-issue miniseries written by Ian Flynn that would feature Team Sonic teaming up with the Justice League.
-The DC x Sonic the Hedgehog book began publication in March 2025 and lasted until July of the same year.
+The DC x Sonic the Hedgehog series began publication in March 2025 and lasted until July of the same year.
+On February 20, 2026, a five-issue sequel miniseries was announced.

 On April 25, 2025, IDW Publishing began releasing the comic series on Webtoon.

-On July 22, 2025, IDW teased the debut of an AI character in January 2026.
-The next day this character was confirmed to be Sage from Sonic Frontiers, along with further confirmation from Evan Stanley that the 84th issue will take place after Frontiers.
+In July 2025, IDW teased the debut of Sage from Sonic Frontiers in issue #84.
+Evan Stanley confirmed that this issue would take place after Frontiers.
+She later said that it would not be the first post-Frontiers issue and the best place to put Frontiers "without causing major continuity hiccups" was before issue #68, however she acknowledged that there were unavoidable continuity issues with any placement.

-On November 11, 2025, Tangle and Whisper were announced as free post-launch characters in the video game Sonic Racing: CrossWorlds.
+On February 23, 2026, a crossover comic book miniseries with IDW Publishing's Godzilla comic series, Sonic the Hedgehog X Godzilla, was announced.